revaturelabs/bank-app-java-p0/README.md

 2. Refactor your data access to read / write from a database instead of file system
 3. Configuration should be externalized (e.g. read in from a file or environment variable) instead of hard-coded

-## Core Requirements / User Stories
+## User Stories - Core Requirements
 Total Points: 20 points

 * As a user, I can register with a username and password